Geometric bijections between spanning subgraphs and orientations of a graph: A geometric interpretation of the main theorem and its combinatorial proof

 \section{A geometric interpretation of the main theorem and its combinatorial proof}

 In Section~\ref{geometric}, we have seen that the geometric construction behind Theorem~\ref{th}(2) is the half-open decomposition of the set $S_\sigma$ of the $\sigma$-compatible continuous orientations (Proposition~\ref{forestgeometry}).
-In this section, we will extend this construction to the cube $[0,1]^E$ (Theorem~\ref{tilingofcube}), which can be viewed as a geometric interpretation of Theorem~\ref{th}(1).
-Moreover, our proofs are combinatorial, do not rely on the results in Section~\ref{geometric}, and recover the geometric construction in Proposition~\ref{forestgeometry} and its dual construction; see Proposition~\ref{cor5} and Proposition~\ref{dualcor5}.
+In this section, we will extend this construction to the cube $[0,1]^E$ by decomposing it into half-open cells (Theorem~\ref{tilingofcube}).
+This can be viewed as a geometric interpretation of Theorem~\ref{th}(1).

+Our proofs do not rely on the results in Section~\ref{geometric}.
+We do not make use of zonotopes or translations.
+Although we need to apply the Ehrhart theory, we still call our proofs combinatorial.

+By restricting the half-open decomposition of the cube to $S_\sigma$, we recover the geometric construction in Proposition~\ref{forestgeometry} and its dual construction; see Proposition~\ref{cor5} and Proposition~\ref{dualcor5}.